SingStar: Critical reception

 The first SingStar game was well received by gaming critics.
 Eurogamer described it as the "definitive social game", and commented that the game was "buffed, polished and arranged to generate the maximum degree of entertainment".
 They did however criticise the scoring system for occasionally getting out of sync with the song.
 Australian website PALGN described the single-player as "a little lacklustre", but praised the multiplayer component as "the best asset of SingStar" and described the game as "addictive".SingStar debuted in the US with the release of SingStar Rocks!, where it was compared against the Karaoke Revolution series.
 IGN criticised the lack of ability to remove the artists vocals, and said that the use of original music videos "hurt the ability to really get lost in the song".
 They also described SingStar's interface as a "crude hacked together system" compared to the scrolling timeline interface of Karaoke Revolution.
 1UP criticised the lack of character generation, rewards and unlockable features, and said SingStar "[lacks] the 'game' feel of Karaoke Revolution".

 A number of PlayStation 2 titles have offered additional gameplay features.
 The duet mode added in SingStar Party was described as "hit and miss [with some songs split] into 'fun bits' and 'boring bits' seemingly on purpose".
 The rapping segments introduced in SingStar Pop were described as "the hardest parts of the entire game", and were a feature which added variety to the series.
 SingStar Pop also introduced Medleys, which consist of a random combination of song choruses.
 The new medleys were described as "funny to watch, and intense to play", although potentially frustrating.

 The main difference between PlayStation 2 SingStar titles is the track list contained on the game disc.
 Some SingStar track lists have been better received than others.
 Eurogamer described the UK track list for SingStar Legends as "simultaneously eclectic and fantastic", whereas SingStar Pop Hits felt like "a loosely thrown together collection of what the charts say is cool, with little regard for what will make for a fun karaoke party".
 The localisation of some SingStar games also has played a part in their reception; PALGN praised the localised Australian content in SingStar Rocks!, whereas it panned SingStar Pop Hits (which featured an almost identical track list to the UK release), saying that it had songs few Australians had ever heard of.

+The Academy of Interactive Arts & Sciences nominated SingStar Rocks! for "Outstanding Achievement in Soundtrack" at the 10th Annual Interactive Achievement Awards.